tonyzhao-jt/LLM-PQ/README.md

 LLM-PQ is implemented in a top-down view, where
 - LLM-PQ: Provides the distributed runtime and optimizer for the better serving plan
 - QLLM: the customized LLM workload and its quantized version
-- LPTorch: the inner most quantization support for the LM, implement different quantization scheme.
+- LPTorch: the innermost quantization support for the LM, implement different quantization schemes.

-Due to the similar reason, later two's performance is not a SOTA. **If this repo / paper is getting popular 🤑🤑🤑, we will consider merging / updates the later two.**
+Due to a similar reason, latter two's performance is not a SOTA. **If this repo / paper is getting popular 🤑🤑🤑, we will consider merging / updates the later two.**

 ### Docker (Recommended)
 You can use the docker file under the dockerfiles.
-We also provides pre-built image with data insides:
+We also provide the pre-built image with data insides:
 ```bash
     docker pull springtonyzhao/llmpq:v100 # v100 (the one who required from scratch build of bitsandbytes)
     docker pull springtonyzhao/llmpq:a100 # A100